-The student's attendance will be evaluated at Institutional Attendance checkpoints of every 150 scheduled hours for Cosmetology, Cosmetology Refresher (245 hours) every 75 scheduled hours, Cosmetology Refresher (135 hours) and makeup every 50 scheduled hours, and every 120 scheduled hours for esthetics.
+The student's attendance will be evaluated at Institutional Attendance checkpoints outlined in the table below.
 A student who is not maintaining at least a 85% attendance will be placed on Institutional Attendance Warning status until the next Institutional Attendance checkpoint.
 The student will be advised in writing on the actions required to attain Institutional Attendance by the next evaluation.
 If it has not been obtained for the second time, the student will be placed on Attendance Probation status until the next institutional attendance checkpoint.
 At the third check point not maintaining the attendance requirements will be termination.